-- Objective 5.4.1 To promote the sustainable management of Otago's land resources in order: - (a) To maintain and enhance the primary productive capacity and lifesupporting capacity of land resources; and - (b) To meet the present and reasonably foreseeable needs of Otago's people and communities. - Objective 5.4.2 To avoid, remedy or mitigate degradation of Otago's natural and physical resources resulting from activities utilising the land resource. - Policy 5.5.4To promote the diversification and use of Otago's land resource to achieve sustainable landuse and management systems for future generations.

-Chapter 9 - Built Environment
+Objective 5.4.1 To proi order: mote the sustainable management of Otago's land resources in • • maintain and enhance the primary productive capacity and life- ing capacity of land resources; and . , meet the present and reasonably foreseeable needs of Otago's and communities.
+Objective 5.4.2 id, remedy or mitigate degradation of Otago's natural and physical es resulting from activities utilising the land resource.
+Objective 5.4.3 tect Otago's outstanding natural features and landscapes from priate subdivision, use and development.
+Policy 5.5.4 - note the diversification and use of Otago's land resource to achieve able landuse and management systems for future generations.
+Policy 5.5.6 ognise and provide for the protection of Otago's outstanding natural s and landscapes which: (a) Are unique to or characteristic of the region; or (b) Are representative of a particular landform or land cover occurring in the Otago region or of the collective characteristics which give Otago its particular character; or (c) Represent areas of cultural or historic significance in Otago; or (d) Contain visually or scientifically significant geological features; or (e) Have characteristics of cultural, historical and spiritual value that are regionally significant for Tangata Whenua and have been identified in accordance with Tikanga Maori.
+Chapter 9 - Built Enviro nment

-- Objective 9.4.1 To promote the sustainable management of Otago's built environment in order to: - (a) Meet the present and reasonably foreseeable needs of Otago's people and communities; and - (b) Provide for amenity values, and - (c) Conserve and enhance environmental and landscape quality; and - (d) Recognise and protect heritage values.
+Objective 9.4.1 To promote the sustainable management of Otago's built environment in order to:

+- (a) Meet the present and reasonably foreseeable needs of Otago's people and communities; and - (b) Provide for amenity values, and - (c) Conserve and enhance environmental and landscape quality; and - (d) Recognise and protect heritage values.
-Objective 9.4.2

-To promote the sustainable management of Otago's infrastructure to meet the present and reasonably foreseeable needs of Otago's communities.

-Objective 9.4.3

-To avoid, remedy or mitigate the adverse effects of Otago's built environment on Otago's natural and physical resources.

-Policy 9.5.2

-To promote and encourage efficiency in the development and use of Otago's infrastructure through:

-- (a) Encouraging development that maximises the use of existing infrastructure while recognising the need for more appropriate technology; and - (b) Promoting co-ordination amongst network utility operators in the provision and maintenance of infrastructure; and - (c) Encouraging a reduction in the use of nonrenewable resources while promoting the use of renewable resources in the construction, development and use of infrastructure; and - (d) Avoiding or mitigating the adverse effects of subdivision, use and development of land on the safety and efficiency of regional infrastructure.
+- Objective 9.4.2To promote the sustainable management of Otago's infrastructure to meet the present and reasonably foreseeable needs of Otago's communities. - Objective 9.4.3 To avoid, remedy or mitigate the adverse effects of Otago's built environment on Otago's natural and physical resources. - Policy 9.5.2 To promote and encourage efficiency in the development and use of Otago's infrastructure through: - (a) Encouraging development that maximises the use of existing infrastructure while recognising the need for more appropriate technology; and - (b) Promoting co-ordination amongst network utility operators in the provision and maintenance of infrastructure; and - (c) Encouraging a reduction in the use of nonrenewable resources while promoting the use of renewable resources in the construction, development and use of infrastructure; and - (d) Avoiding or mitigating the adverse effects of subdivision, use and development of land on the safety and efficiency of regional infrastructure.

-Policy 9.5.3To promote and encourage the sustainable management of Otago's transport network through:
+Policy 9.5.3 To promote and encourage the sustainable management of Otago's transport network through: